Second Mortgage vs. Home Equity Loan: What’s the Difference?

 The Bottom Line

-With the help of a home equity loan or second mortgage, you can use the equity in your home to pay for major expenses.
+With the help of a Nationwide Equity Release Over 60, you can use the equity in your home to pay for major expenses.
 So, if you’re trying to decide which is the better option for you, be sure to consider your personal financial situation and compare interest rates before making a decision to ensure you get the best deal possible.